-The primary factors in the admission of transfers, in addition to those required of first-year applicants, are the college transcript, the reason for transfer, evidence of good academic and non-academic standing (as indicated by the Registrar Report or similar official statement) and one recommendation from a professor.
+The primary factors in the admission of transfers, in addition to those required of first-year applicants, are the college transcript, the reason for transfer, evidence of good academic and non-academic standing (as indicated by the Transfer College Report or similar official statement) and one recommendation from a professor.

 Final determination of credit and the satisfaction of distribution requirements will be made by Dickinson's registrar.
 Answers to frequently asked questions about transfer-credit policies and degree requirements can be found on our registrar's Web page.